Struggling to get a foot on (or up) the property ladder? Here's our round-up of Government schemes that could provide just the boost you need.

 - It must not be rented out after you buy it

 - It must not be bought in conjunction with another scheme such as Shared Ownership

 - It must have a purchase price of £600,000 or less

 A word of caution!
 Help to Buy mortgages work no differently to standard deals in that, if you are unable to repay the loan, you run the risk of having your home repossessed.

 If you find yourself struggling to meet your monthly mortgage payments, the first step is to speak to your lender as it may be able to find an appropriate repayment plan.
 Your lender will only want to use repossession as a last resort.

 Help to Buy ISA

-The Help to Buy ISA, which launched on 1 December 2015 boosts the savings of first-time buyers saving for a deposit.
+The Help to Buy ISA, which launched on 1 December 2015 boosts the savings of first-time buyers.

 Banks and building societies offer their own Help to Buy ISA interest rates which vary (find our what's on offer here).
 Some also include an upfront bonus that falls away after an initial 'honeymoon' period, which is something to watch when you are saving for the long term.
 Make sure you shop around to get the best deal and keep in mind you can transfer between Help to Buy ISA provider if your rate falls.

 Can't decide whether to get a Help to Buy ISA?
 Check out our handy Help to Buy ISA pros and cons.